Translation:Which country would you choose to live in?

 As for why 会 is translated as "would" here, it's simply because Chinese doesn't have separate conditional/subjunctive forms.
 The fact that we're talking about a hypothetical "would" rather than definite "will" has to be inferred from context.
 In this case it's the simple logical fact that, if you definitely "will" make a choice, haven't you made that choice already?
 In reality you might also see a conditional clause: 如果你有钱，你会选择去美国住吗？

-Good explanation, but "which country will you choose to live in" is also accepted here currently (but so far not "which country will you choose to go and live in").
-It's supportable if we imagine it to be contingent on some other fact: Which country will you choose to live in (when you're finally rich)?
+Great explanation, but "which country will you choose to live in" is also accepted here currently (but so far not "which country will you choose to go and live in").
+I suppose it's supportable if we imagine it to be contingent on some other fact: Which country will you choose to live in (when you're finally rich)?
 The answer, too, would be understood to be contingent, and probably not final.

 Yes, in the currency of attention and time.
 And Duolingo makes money from ads on the strength of its user base, as well as from in-app purchases, with a product that's created largely by volunteers — the course contributors, the moderators, the alpha and beta testers, and finally the general users who take the time to improve the product.